Oinite12/potassium-remaKe/README.md

 Metaglop is saved in the profile parameter `G.PROFILES[G.SETTINGS.profile].metaglop`, but the shorthand `Glop_f.get_metaglop()` can be used to retrive that data.

 ### Three-layer cards
-This mod adds three-layer cards that have the same syntax (and system) as Cryptid's three-layer cards:
+If Cryptid is not installed, this mod will add Cryptid's three-layer card system:
 ```lua
 SMODS.Joker {
   key = "mu",